 5. The service is great

-My father has some vague memories of being poorly served by Greek waiters, but I have no such experiences so far.
-The staff are friendly and usually quite extroverted.
-If they like your company (especially large gatherings of friends or family) you might even get complementary bottles of ouzo or white wine:)
+My father has some vague memories of getting poor service but after several summers vacations spent in Greece I’ve never had such experience.
+The staff is friendly and usually quite extroverted.
+If they like your company (especially large gatherings of friends or family) you might even get complimentary bottles of ouzo or white wine:)

-In Fourka our favourite place is the The Takis Tavern: they always have fresh octopus, their Greek salad is absolutely enormous and if you ask for Yorgos: you will be well taken care of by the staff.
+In Fourka our favourite place is The Takis Tavern: they always have fresh octopus, the Greek salad is absolutely enormous and if you ask for Yorgos: you will be well taken care of by the staff.
 Tip: try all of their octopus recipes!
 They offer octopus in vinegar marinade, sun-dried octopus tentacles and grilled octopus meal.
 We keep arguing which one is the best recipe and still cannot decide.